pwolthausen/k8s-workshops/8-live-debugging/Questions.md

 4. I have enabled autoscaling in my lion cluster, but my `bigjob` deployment still has unschedulable pods, why isn’t autoscaling working?

-5. In my `narwhal` cluster, I can’t reach my internal database from my `api` which is located in another subnet on my shared VPon prem in the 192.168.128.0/17 block.
+5. In my `narwhal` cluster, I can’t reach my internal database from my `api` which is located in another subnet on prem in the 192.168.128.0/17 block.
 I don't have this problem with my `fab-four` pods or my bastion host.

 6. Autoscaling is enabled on the `mongoose` cluster.
 There are multiple nodes with under 50% resource usage, why won’t it scale down?

 ## General Kubernetes

-1. In the `unicorn` cluster, can you explain what the error message for `promsd` means?
-What is the cause?
-How can I fix this?
+1. In the `unicorn` cluster, create a deployment using the `wordpress:latest` container image.
+You can do this through the UI or from the `bastion` VM using this command:

+    kubectl create deploy wordpress --image wordpress:latest

+Why won't the pods run?

 2. Why isn’t my `working` deployment in the lion cluster working?
 The pod says it’s running!